 The four reflective straps are fully adjustable and made of a soft and resistant blend of nylon and rubber.
 This vest-style harness comes equipped with two leash attachments for a convenient switch between front- and back-clip training.
 Bark offers three harness sizes and its largest option can fit dogs with a neck of up to 34 inches.

-How tight should a dog harness be?
+Q: How tight should a dog harness be?

-A dog harness should fit snug enough that your pup can’t get loose, but not so tight that it constricts them.
+It should fit snug enough that your pup can’t get loose, but not so tight that it constricts them.
 A good rule of thumb When shopping for fitted dog products is that you should be able to fit two fingers between your dog and their harness at all times.

-Are front-clip harnesses good for dogs?
+Q: Are front-clip harnesses good for dogs?

 Front-clip harnesses are a great solution for dogs that pull.
 With a leash attachment on their chest, a dog is kindly redirected when they try to bolt forward.
 A front clip will safely encourage a dog to walk at your side, rather than barging at the nearest squirrel.

-Can I leave my dog’s harness on all day?
+Q: Can I leave my dog’s harness on all day?

 If your dog is comfortable in his or her harness, there is nothing wrong with keeping it on during the day.
 You should remove your dog’s harness at bedtime so that your canine companion can get some air.
 This also prevents matting in long-haired breeds.

 The final word on the best dog harnesses